wneessen/waybar-weather/README.md

 ```bash
 killall waybar && waybar
 ```

+## Geo location lookup
+waybar-weather tries to automatically determine your location using its built-in geolocation lookup service (geobus).
+The geobus is a simple sub-pub service that utilizes different geolocation providers to find your location.
+The most accurate result will be taken for looking up the weather data.
+You can disable every geobus provider in your config file.
+By default all providers are enabled, to provide the best possible location lookup.

+### Geolocation file
+A geolocation file is a simple static file in the format `<latitude>,<logitude>` that you can place in you local home directory at `~/.config/waybar-weather/geolocation`.
+If the provider is enabled and the file is present, waybar-weather will consider the coordinates in this file as best possible result.

+### GeoIP lookup
+The GeoIP lookup provider uses  [https://reallyfreegeoip.org](https://reallyfreegeoip.org) to look up your IP and the resulting location based of that IP address.
+Depending on your ISP, the result might be very inaccurate

+### ICHNAEA
+The ICHNAEA location provider uses the Mozilla Location Service protocol to look up your location at [beaconDB](https://beacondb.net/).
+To get your location it will look for WiFi interfaces on your computer and scan for local networks in the area.
+The hardware addresses of these networks will then be transmitted to beaconDB.
+The more WiFi networks waybar-weather is able to identify, the more accurate the results will be.
+For most users, this will be the most accurate location source.

 ## Templating
 waybar-weather comes with a templating engine that allows you to customize the output of the module.